mmmaaatttttt/personal-site/src/pages/stories/mind-the-gerrymandered-gap.md

 Because of this, some of the first attempts to measure and detect gerrymandering focused on the geometry of a given district.
 More specifically, they often focused on the idea of _compactness_, the idea being that districts drawn in good faith should have a relatively compact, non-controversial-looking shape.

 But while compactness has a precise [mathematical definition](https://blogs.scientificamerican.com/roots-of-unity/what-does-compactness-really-mean/), in congressional drawing circles the term is more of a loose idea.
-Some have tried to make the idea of compactness more mathematically precise by framing it terms of areas and perimeters.
+Some have tried to make the idea of compactness more mathematically precise.
+A number of metrics have [been proposed](http://www.ams.org/publicoutreach/feature-column/fc-2014-08), but we'll focus on one of the simpler ones, which frames things in terms of areas and perimeters.
 This idea stems from an interesting mathematical fact: given a fixed length of string, the largest area you can enclose with that string will form a circle.
 (If you want to get fancy, this is known as the [isoperimetric inequality](https://en.wikipedia.org/wiki/Isoperimetric_inequality).)

 SOME TYPE OF INTERACTIVE HERE.